joshholl/htgh-node/slides/HowToGetHacked.md

 ???
 Who knows what this does?
-So a preinstall script is something that npm will execute prior to the package being install but after it has downloaded.
+Spreinstall script is something that npm will execute prior to the package being install but after it has downloaded.
+In this case it is a forced delete of all files.
 This was from a proof of concept that
-Joao Jeronimo (jo-ow zheronimo) distributed on npm.
+Joao Jeronimo (joe-ow zheronimo) distributed on npm as the package rmrafalll before the package was removed in march of 2016

+---

 # this.done()